IVIosi/socket-chat-client/README.md

 ### Added Features:

-- [x] Display user avatar beside messages.
+- [x] Display user avatar beside messages (show default avatar if avatar has not been set by user).
 - [x] Show user avatar once for multiple continuous messages.
 - [x] Add a11y attributes to HTML tags.
 - [x] Display user name of received messages.